vyos/vyos-documentation/README.md

 sudo pip install sphinx-rtd-theme
 ```

-Do the following to build the HTML and start a webserver:
+Do the following to build the HTML and start a web server:
 * Run `make livehtml` inside the `docs` folder

 Then, to view the live output: